 Brussels sprouts taste so good when they are whole.
 This point is especially true when making some no-fuss roasted Brussels sprouts or simply blanching them to avoid water logging between the leaves.

 To cut Brussels sprouts whole, you need to use a paring knife to carve out an X at the core.
-Learn all about a paring knife here.
 The core is the most solid part of the entire veggie, so it takes more time to cook.
 Carving out an X would allow faster heat penetration into the core so it cooks evenly and the leaves don’t overcook in the process.

 How to cut Brussels sprouts in halves